Raky79/Static-and-Dinamic-Testing/part_1_docs/testing_task_1.md

   total                      # instead of just total, should be "total = 0" for card in cards:
     total += card.value
-    return "You have a total of" + total    # the indentation on this line is wrong, should be indented to the left
+    return "You have a total of" + total    # the indentation on this line is wrong, the format is also wrong, total should be injected ,(f"You have a total of {total}")

 ```